My Community Project

 - Safe communities – Promotes a safe and secure community where people can participate and enjoy the benefits of community life.

 My Community Project is made possible by the NSW Generations Fund.
 The fund helps keep the state’s debt at a sustainable level, while sharing the benefit of its returns with the people of NSW by funding community projects.

 The NSW Government assessed more than 1800 applications against the eligibility criteria.
 Probity advisors supported the panel in their decision making.

 The assessment involved:

-- confirming that the applicant, project sponsor and the project are all eligible as per the program guidelines
+- confirming that the applicant, project sponsor and the project were eligible (as per the program guidelines)

-- validating the project scope, timings and budget are viable.
+- validating the project scope, timings and budget were viable.

 |1st (most preferred)||10|

-Projects must be completed within 12 months from the date the funding agreement is signed.
+Projects must be completed within 12 months from the date the funding agreement was signed.

 Get in touch with us at: